zwicker-group/py-pde/docs/source/manual/contributing.rst

 :meth:`~pde.grids.base.GridBase.register_operator`.
 For instance, to create a new operator for the cylindrical grid one needs to define a factory function that creates the operator.
-This factory function takes an instance of :class:`~pde.grids.boundaries.axes.AxesBoundaries` as an argument and returns a function that takes as an argument the actual data array for the grid.
+This factory function takes an instance of :class:`~pde.grids.boundaries.axes.BoundariesList` as an argument and returns a function that takes as an argument the actual data array for the grid.
-Note that the grid itself is an attribute of :class:`~pde.grids.boundaries.axes.AxesBoundaries`.
+Note that the grid itself is an attribute of :class:`~pde.grids.boundaries.axes.BoundariesList`.
 This operator would be registered with the grid by calling :code:`CylindricalSymGrid.register_operator("operator", make_operator)`, where the first argument is the name of the operator and the second argument is the